Vijay M. Rao, MD

 - Collegial atmosphere among residents and attending staff

 - The department will send you at their expense for 3 days and 2 nights to any radiology meeting at which you are presenting an abstract, poster or paper

 - Residents go to AIRP for 4 weeks; tuition paid by the department and housing reimbursed up to $1500

 Meal allowance for night-call

-- 4 weeks of vacation each year which can be taken in blocks from one day to two weeks at a time
+- 4 weeks of vacation each year which can be taken in blocks from 1 day to 2 weeks at a time

 - 3 months of elective time in the 4th year

 - Dedicated department library